farghea/database_for_mechanical_mechanism/README.md

 ## Applications
 The dataset has been used to fine-tune two AI models:
-1.**Stable Diffusion**: Fine-tuned for generating new mechanical designs.
+1. **Stable Diffusion**: Fine-tuned for generating new mechanical designs.
 While the model performs well with 3D sketches, it struggles with 2D sketches, sometimes producing nonsensical outputs.
-2.**BLIP-2**: Fine-tuned for generating captions for mechanical designs.
+2. **BLIP-2**: Fine-tuned for generating captions for mechanical designs.
 The results are mixed, with the model occasionally producing inaccurate captions due to limited training epochs.

 ![Generated Examples](figures/generated.png)